airblast-dev/texter/README.md

 [![tests](https://github.com/airblast-dev/texter/actions/workflows/rust.yml/badge.svg)](https://github.com/airblast-dev/texter/actions/workflows/rust.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Texter is a crate that aims simplify creating an LSP that uses `tree-sitter` and wants to benefit from incremental updates.
+Texter is a crate that aims to simplify creating an LSP that uses `tree-sitter` and wants to benefit from incremental updates.

 ## Examples
 A list of projects that use `texter`.